-Enter Greg McKeown, Prophet of Essentialism, and author of the book by the same name.
+Enter Greg McKeown, prophet of essentialism, and author of the book by the same name.

 “The Latin root of the word decision—cis or cid—literally means ‘to cut,’” says McKeown.

 Cutting can be scary.
-We have obligations at work and home, we want to please people, and we are offered a thousand exciting opportunities each year.
+We have obligations at work and home, we want to please people and we are offered a thousand exciting opportunities each year.
 But when we prioritize too much, we prioritize nothing.

 To prevent spreading yourself thin, practice extreme criteria.
 It’s the essentialist mantra: “No more yes, it’s either a ‘hell, yeah!’ or no.”

-Scaling Back, in Action
+Scaling back, in action

 Rob Bell was a super pastor.
-For years, he ran a rapidly growing church in California and in his waking moments burned white-hot.
+For years, he ran a rapidly-growing church in California and in his waking moments burned white-hot.

 He didn’t really want to do seven sermons and weddings a day, so he cut those out of his life.
 Now he focuses on teaching spirituality.
 In one episode of his podcast, he tells his wife Kristen, “You meet people who say ‘We’re just so busy, you know how it is.’
 And you and I will be like, ‘No. We don’t know how it is.’”

-Rob is a living example of the success that comes if you’d just leave the burn box, play a little and practice essentialism.
+Bell is a living example of the success that comes if you’d just leave the burn box, play a little and practice essentialism.
 “Think about how much more productive we are in a fraction of the time, and a fraction of the energy,” he says to his wife.
 “It would have taken you 10 hours to do that thing and now it takes 17 minutes.
 It’s that dramatic.”